stealth/crash/README.md

 <img src="https://github.com/stealth/crash/blob/master/logo.jpg" />
 </p>

+An SSH alternative featuring:

 * IPv6 ready
 * lightweight, straight forward and extensible protocol using TLS 1.2+ as transport layer
 * man-in-the-middle safe due to its authentication mechanism which involves the servers host key into the auth process
-* built-in traffic analysis mitigation for timing and packet sizes
+* built-in traffic blinding against timing and packet-size infoleak attacks
 * not relying on any system auth frameworks such as PAM
 * can be entirely run as user, no need to setup config files
 * passive/active connects on both ends with most flexible